Intercropping: Ergonomic And Efficient Farming

 Intercropping has significant advantages over monoculture farming, which are aimed at boosting yields and more efficient usage of land and resources.
 The most fundamental intercropping benefits include the following:

-• Added nutrients for the main crop.
-The leguminous family is known for nitrogen fixation and thus provides nitrogen for the neighboring species.
+- Added nutrients for the main crop.
+Growing chickpeas, beans, alfalfa, and other crops of the leguminous family, known for nitrogen fixation, provides nitrogen for the neighboring species.

 Rules To Follow In Intercropping